kaneran/voucher-codes-task/README.md

 ## Why did I pick Cypress?
-Cypress provided a few utilities out of the box which included the following:
+Cypress provides a few utilities out of the box which includes the following:
 - Records a video for each test spec that was run (saved in cypress/videos)
 - Automatically capture screenshots at instances where a test failed (saved in cypress/screenshots)
 - When a test fails, Cypress logs useful information including the assertion error along with the stack trace